-For successful completion of the DI Program and to receive a verification statement, the following requirements must be met:
+For successful completion of the DI program and to receive a verification statement, the following requirements must be met:

 - Satisfactory and timely completion of assignments, projects, case studies, or any other assigned task(s).

-- Attendance at internship classes and successful completion of any quizzes and exams given by the Internship Director.
+- Involvement at internship classes and additional experiences, and successful completion of any quizzes and exams given.